Commands & settings — ways to manage your devices

 Real-time commands vs commands queue

 Sending a command in real-time is straightforward but gives little flexibility and configurability.
-If you send a real-time command, it has a timeout of 15 seconds.
-If the device does not go online within these 15 seconds and does not respond to the command (acknowledge it), the command is rejected.
+If you send a real-time command, it has a default timeout of 15 seconds (configurable from 5 to 60 seconds).
+If the device does not go online within that timeout and does not respond to the command (acknowledge it), the command is rejected.
 So real-time commands work fine if you are sure the device is online.

 If you send a command to the queue, you can set a TTL (from 60 to 2592000 seconds) or expiration date and time.
 Moreover, flespi will make 10 attempts to deliver the command from the queue to the device before it gets cancelled.